darlacameron/intro-to-d3-nicar-2020/1-js-review/README.md

 d3.select("body").append("p").text("Hello World!");
 ```

-## D3 draws SVGs
+## Part one: D3 draws SVGs
-SVG stands for **scalable vector graphic** and it's a flexible XML format that we often use to draw shapes in D3.

-SVG shapes are made up of <path> elements
+SVG stands for **scalable vector graphic** and it's an XML format that we often use to draw two-dimensional shapes in D3.
+SVG shapes are made up of `path` elements.
 - D3 comes with handy generators to help you draw paths into specific chart shapes, such as line, area, stack, arc, pie and symbol.

 ### How they work:
 - SVGs have tags and look a lot like HTML, but they have different properties and enable us to use geometry to draw shapes.

-TO DO:
-GET A BIT MORE INTO M, H, V, L https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths
-- THEN SAY, D3 DOES THIS FOR US!

-COVER CX, CY, R

 ```html
 <svg width="100" height="100">
   <circle cx="50" cy="50" r="40" stroke="green" stroke-width="4" fill="yellow" />
 </svg>
 ```

-### Try it yourself:
-- With your partner, Google "SVG syntax" and try to draw a few shapes in the index file.
--
+- SVGs are two dimensional, and we can use them to chart  on an X and Y plane.
+Here, `cx` is the x location of the circle, `cy` is the x location and `r` is the radius.
+- SVGs uses style attributes that are similar to HTML and CSS but just different enough to be annoying sometimes.
+Note the use of `stroke-width` instead of `border`!

+#### Exercise
+- Take a couple minutes with your partner to look at this tutorial on [paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths)
+- Here's documentation on possible [SVG style attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute).
+- Then, in the index.html file of this folder, draw at least two different path shapes in an SVG.
+Then we'll share a couple examples with the class.

 #### Pro tip:
 - Adobe Illustrator reads SVGs, and the New York Times graphics team made a great Chrome plugin called [SVG Crowbar](https://nytimes.github.io/svg-crowbar/) that makes it easy to export an SVG from a webpage and open it in Illustrator.
 A workflow that we like is drawing a crazy shape in D3, Crowbar'ing it out of the browser, editing in Illustrator and publishing with [ai2html](http://ai2html.org/), another free tool from NYT graphics.
 Here's [an example](https://www.washingtonpost.com/graphics/politics/kushner-conflicts/?utm_term=.8bbce7210bc5) from Darla's days at the Post.

-### Now we'll start using D3!
+### Next, we'll start using D3!